WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## What should I put in the public wiki?

+The public wiki is to share information with future students the things you needed to understand at a high level to be able to start working on the technical side of the project.

 General knowledge to put into the wiki would include (among others):
 - A diagram showing how the high-level parts of the system interact
 - A diagram of how the biology works at a simple level that you need for the project